 Possible solutions include eliminating unnecessary trends, if any, avoid running too many at the same time, and trim queries to return more refined data sets.
 If the problem persists, try increasing the value of sort_temp_limit in /opt/arcsight/logger/data/mysql/my.cnf.

-For information on creating queries, trends, and reports, refer to the "Building Reports" chapter in the ArcSight Console User's Guide.
+For information about creating queries, trends, and reports, see the ArcSight Console User's Guide.

 If increasing the sort_temp_limit is insufficient, and the following circumstance applies, there are two additional remedies.